 Look Out for Zombies!

 OK all you Walking Dead fans!
 There’s a fun opportunity to take out the “undead” at the Cousins Paintball Park in Forney, just east of Dallas.
 All the gory details can be found on their web site!
+Open on Friday and Saturday evenings through October.
 Feels like some good, clean, keeping our world safe from Zombie fun to me!

-Yes, in 2020 it’s still possible to go see a movie, and there are some fun drive-in movie theaters in Dallas and around the Metroplex.
+Yes, in 2021 it’s still possible to go see a drive-in movie, and there are some fun drive-in movie theaters in Dallas and around the Metroplex.
+There’s also some wonderful historic theaters showing old time Halloween Classics.
 Check each location’s schedule, but you can bet there will be some spooky cinema in October!

 - Galaxy Drive In Theater in Ennis, TX

 - Coyote Drive in Theater in Ft.
 Worth, TX

 If you are aware of other Dallas Halloween Events 2021, please let us know in the comments!